selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 ABOVE IS DONE
 ===
 partitionAsync
- is removed - but there should be a way to have utility that turns any Ramda method to async function
+ is removed -

 also mapToObjectAsync

+show how all these are not needed if used with pipedasync